Fedict/etranslation-proxy/README.md

 curl -X GET "http://rquser:rqpass@localhost:8080/request/retrieve?hash=59d9a6df06b9f610f7db8e036896ed03662d168f&targetLang=en"
 ```

 This should either return an
-- HTTP 200 - OK, in which case the translation is in the body
+- HTTP 200 - OK, in which case the translated text is in the body
-- or an HTTP 404 - Not Found, in which case the translation is not ready yet and the client should try again later
+- or an HTTP 404 - Not Found, in which case the translation is not ready (yet), and the client should try again later

 ## Application properties